-As shipped from the factory, all devices default to the persistent mode when power is applied, and all sectors are unprotected, unless otherwise chosen through the DYB ordering option (see Ordering Information on page 9).
+As shipped from the factory, all devices default to the persistent mode when power is applied, and all sectors are unprotected, unless otherwise chosen through the DYB ordering option (see Ordering Information).
 The device programmer or host system must then choose which sector protection method to use.
-Programming (setting to 0) any one of the following two one-time programmable, non-volatile bits locks the part permanently in that mode:
+Programming (setting to O) any one of the following two one-time programmable, non-volatile bits locks the part permanently in that mode: